Eric Grosse

 5. looking through logs for bad actors

 But life is short and I wanted to spend more of it with Brenda, exploring our beautiful country by air in a Cessna 182, N945G.
 As they say, "responsibility of the pilot is to fulfill the dreams of the countless millions of earthbound ancestors who could only stare skyward ...and wish."
-(Unfortunately Brenda's autoimmune treatment and the covid pandemic intervened and we haven't been able to do this yet; still hoping.)
+(Unfortunately Brenda's autoimmune treatment and the covid pandemic and MAGA intervened and I had to abandon that dream.)
 For my public service component, I'll be submitting patches upstream to harden open source systems.
-If you're in the same niche corner of open systems as me, you might enjoy TalosFirmware.pdf.

 Earlier as a Bell Labs Fellow, I worked on algorithms for numerical approximation, simulation, domain decomposition, floating point, visualization, and networked computing and tried to make the netlib collection a useful aid for scientific computing.